linhtran1003/fc-barcelona-performance-analysis/README.md

 **Limitations:**

 - Limited dataset granularity: match-level stats and player-level contributions are not considered
-- Some financial data, like exact salary breakdowns or revenue, are unavailable or approximate.
+- Financial data are unavailable or approximate.

 **Future Work:**

 - Integrate match-level or player-level datasets for advanced metrics (e.g., xGA, pressing, possession).
-- Explore advanced visualization tools (interactive dashboards like Power BI) for deeper storytelling.
+- Develop interactive dashboards for storytelling.
-- Compare FC Barcelona to other top clubs over the same decade to identify structural differences.
+- Comparative analysis with other top clubs over the same period.